zenodeapp/protein-crud/README.md

 A basic CRUD for Proteins with string query functionality.

-This has been built within the Hardhat environment and is merely a basis for querying protein sequences and PDBIDs.
+This has been built within the Hardhat environment and is merely a basis for querying protein sequences and PDBID/ACCESSIONs.

 <h2>Getting Started</h2>
 <h3>1.
 Installation</h3>